 Are you considering or aspiring to a career as an Industrial Automation Engineer or Controls Engineer?
 Awesome choice.
-Below, I’ll cover what employers are looking for in an Industrial Controls Engineer, what a typical workday is like, some pros and cons of automation industry jobs, and lastly, what a career in the automation industry might pay.
+Below, I’ll talk about what employers are looking for in an Industrial Controls Engineer.
+Additionally, I’ll cover what a typical workday is like and some pros and cons of automation industry jobs.
+Lastly, we’ll look at what a career in the automation industry might pay, and where and how to look for jobs!
 Keep reading for a glimpse inside the life of an Industrial Automation Engineer!

 - What Does An Automation Engineer Do Every Day?